ParabYash/Data-Analysis-Projects-/README.md

 - Improved Data Quality: Ensures that the dataset is free from errors and inconsistencies.
 - Enhanced Usability: Makes the data easier to use for analysis and decision-making.
 - Time Savings: Automates the data cleaning process, saving time and effort for data analysts and researchers.

+## Installation Instructions
+To use this project, follow these steps:

+1. Download the CSV file: Download the dataset from the source https://www.kaggle.com/datasets/swaptr/layoffs-2022 or u can use the csv provided in this repository.
+2. Download MySQL (if required): Download the MySQL from the source https://dev.mysql.com/downloads/mysql
+3. Clone the repository: git clone https://github.com/yourusername/layoff-data-cleaner.git